 After assigning it, I figured it would take me forever to read them all (~120).
 So instead of getting overwhelmed and trying to cram them all within a week and probably not remembering anything about my students, I promised myself to read them a little bit at a time in bite-sized chunks.
 I wanted to slowly digest them, to really savor them.
 Each day, I might read a couple in the morning when I got to school and also just before I leave for the day.
 Maybe I squeeze in another during lunch.
 And because I want the kids to know that I read them and that their story matters, I write a healthy, thoughtful comment on each one (thanks Google Classroom).
 My goal is to read and comment on each mathography by the close of the first marking period.
 I may not make that deadline, but I don’t really care now because they’ve been so interesting.

 Now that I’ve read a good number of them, I failed to anticipate the closeness that I would feel with my students as a result of the assignment.
 I’m learning things about my students that I would have never found out before.
 When I look at my students (some of whom I even had last year), I actually see them through their relationship with math.
 I can welcome who they are in our classroom because I actually know who they are now.
 It’s wonderful.
 And not only is it what they write about that tells a lot about who they are, but it’s also how they choose to write.
 For example, a few students submitted poems and fictional stories as their mathography.
-They beamed with artistry, were pleasant surprises to the pool of personal narratives that I expected, and told me so much about those particular students in ways that beyond what their words did.
+They beamed with artistry and told me so much about those particular students in ways that beyond what their words did.

 I’ve always tried to pride myself as someone who works hard to get to know my students.
 But I’ve never done it through formal writing, like this.
 What a huge difference!
 Come to think of it, because writing plays an important role in my personal life, I understand the power of reflection and written word…and it only seems natural that I experience it with my students.
 That said, I’m so disappointed that I didn’t assign this to students earlier in my career.